 It took me some time to feel comfortable calling myself an artist.
 But eventually that point arrived.
 Then as I began to market myself as such, I found I needed to focus sometimes on “what exactly kind of artist am I?”
 Well, although I do a variety of subjects, I am predominantly a ‘wildlife artist’.
 And today I am beginning a new phase of answering that question.
 Now I am also “a wildlife artist who takes wildlife art commissions”.
+I’ll also do commissions for other subjects in my wheelhouse.
 I’m excited about this.

 And also terrified.

 Because of the nature of my art, it takes me longer than a lot of other artists to get from conception to finished work.
 So I thought I’d make a comprehensive post that shows what all goes into one of my paintings, from rock to painting.
 I’m venturing a guess that it’s a little different from the process of most other artists.
 Add to the facts that I’m just a slow painter.
 I pause between each phase to reflect, watch, and listen.
 The next step progresses only after the sensory inputs tell me what that next step should be.
 I suppose I could force this to move along faster.
 But that’s not the way I work.

 I savor everything.
 Especially the foraging for pigments.